flyteorg/flytesnacks/tutorial/katacoda-scenarios/flyte-install/step2.md

 Next, package the workflow using the pyflyte cli bundled with Flytekit and upload it to the Flyte backend.
 Note that the image is the same as the one built in the previous step.
 `pyflyte --pkgs pima_diabetes package --image myapp:v1 --force --output=flyte.tgz `{{execute HOST1}}

-Upload this package to the Flyte backend.
+Finally, upload this package to the Flyte backend.
 We call this "registration".
 `flytectl register files --archive -p flytesnacks -d development flyte.tgz --version=v1`{{execute HOST1}}

-Finally, visualize the registered workflow.
-`flytectl get workflow pima_diabetes.diabetes.diabetes_xgboost_model -p flytesnacks -d development --latest -o doturl`{{execute HOST1}}

 ## Execute on Flyte Cluster